BrucePaterson/TidyData-Week4/CODEBOOK.md

 ### Introduction

 This codebook does the following:
-* Describes the input or raw data for this assignment.
+* Input or Raw data – described and used for this assignment.
-* The variables we used to create the tidy data set required for the assignment.
+* The Variables Used and Process (Tidy Data Set Creation) - the variables we used to create the tidy data set required for the assignment.
 The process used to take the variables and put them in tidy data format.
-* The tidy data format resulting from the previous steps.
-*   a.
-A description of the resulting variables and format, and,
-*   b.
-Any assumptions made along the way regarding the data.
+* Tidy Data Set Output for Assignment (Step 5) - the tidy data set created from Step 4 - averages by subject and activity and feature (variable) plus any assumptions made along the way regarding the data.

 ### 1. Input or Raw Data